WiseyXD/activity-software/ideas.md

 ### Admin Powers mini tasks

--   [ ] Can create new roles of facult members
+-   [ ] Can create new roles of faculty members